vankhoa011/coinbot/README.md

 # CoinBot

+CoinBot is a Slack Bot

 When someone type `btc` or `eth`.
-The CoinBot will answer the price of BTC or ETH at real time.
+The CoinBot will answer the price of BTC or ETH at real time

 ## How to deploy it.